danisaza/danisaza/README.md

 I write full-stack software for the web.
 I like Django, skiing, and modular synthesizers.

-I'm currently the VP of Engineering at [Clever Real Estate](https://listwithclever.com/).
+I'm currently a software engineer at BetterOmics.
 I studied Math & CS at Stanford.

 <!--